Saturday, April 30, 2011

 This recipe reminds me of my friend Erin R. because I served this for dinner the last time I saw her and her family before they moved away.
-I love Erin; she touched my life.
-She's one of those people you admire and love and will always feel that way no matter how often you do or don't correspond.
+This recipe is a keeper.

 south of the border lasagna (cookbook: The Junior League Centennial Cookbook)